Keyboard shortcuts

 SAMPLING includes pre-classify → stratify → select MC sample

-LLM_SWEEP classifies frontier columns only → propagate labels to remainder
+LLM_SWEEP classifies the sampled subset only → propagate labels to remainder

 State transitions are persisted to PostgreSQL.
 The Status page polls /api/fsm/status for live progress updates.